-If you would like to combine NO_LABEL and SELLER_LABEL items into one shipment, this can be done by uploading an inbound shipping plan to Seller Central instead of creating the FBA shipments in Stratify.
+If you would like to combine NO_LABEL and SELLER_LABEL items into one shipment, this can be done by uploading a shipping plan to Seller Central instead of creating the FBA shipments in Stratify.
 For these steps, please see- Combining Commingled and Seller Labeled Inventory

 If you would prefer to label all of your items going forward, you can turn Off the Manufacturer barcode setting in Seller Central by following the steps below.

 Navigate to Seller Central > Settings > Fulfillment by Amazon

 Scroll down to FBA Product Barcode Preference and click the Edit button to the far right

 If your setting in Seller Central is Manufacturer barcode when you add your first item to a batch, you will also be notified and prompted to change the setting if necessary:

 Note: Any changes you make to your FBA Product Barcode Preference in Seller Central will immediately take effect in the same batch in Stratify as you continue to add items.